mysterious-coding/base_entranced/README.md

 Use /specall to force all players to spec.

 ####Start round with one player
-No longer need two players to start running around ingame.
+No longer need two players to start running around ingame in siege mode.

 ####Better logs
 Log detailed user info, rcon commands, and crash attempts.
 Use g_hacklog filename, g_logclientinfo 1, and g_logrcon 1.